Jackcvest/DiscoDJ/README.md

 # Download and Setup

+This a general set up if you want to run a local instance of the bot.
+The SQLite3 database will be completely unique to anyone/any servers using your machine's instance of the bot.

 First, make sure you're running on Python version 3.10 or later to ensure the smoothest experience.

 after launching a virtual environment (whether that be locally through Python or externally through something like Docker), run